thuyminhtran/sdl_atf/README.md

    Project ERROR: Unknown module(s) in QT: websockets

    Solution:
    You have to chage location of qmake in Makefile in atf root directory Find location of qmake executable on your local PC:
    (It should look like: .../Qt/5.4/gcc_64/bin/qmake)

    and put it into Makefile to the line:
    QMAKE=<your path to qmake>
    Sometimes you will need reinstall QT Creator to get correct qmake executable Also you can open QT Creator.
 Then go to: Tool->Options->Build & Run.
 Find Qt Versions Tab.
-   Here you can find qmake location
+   Here you can find qmake location.

  2) If you have the followong problem: